-WISCONSIN Program components (continued) procedures do not violate the requirements of this section or any other applicable federal or state law, and shall disapprove them otherwise.
+- (b) The Department of Justice may, without a hearing, grant written authorization to a person to operate a drug disposal program if all of the following conditions are satisfied: - 1.
+The person adopts written policies and procedures that comply with sub.
+(5).
+The Department of Justice shall review and either approve or disapprove in writing those policies and procedures.
+The Department of Justice shall approve the policies and procedures if the Department of Justice determines that the policies and procedures do not violate the requirements of this section or any other applicable federal or state law and shall disapprove them otherwise.
 If the Department of Justice disapproves the policies and procedures, the Department of Justice shall state the reasons for that disapproval in writing to the person.
 At any time, the person may resubmit revised policies and procedures to the Department of Justice for its review and approval under this subdivision.

-2. If the drug disposal program will receive household pharmaceutical items in any manner other than the transfer of a household pharmaceutical item in person to the program by a person that lawfully possesses the household pharmaceutical item, the person demonstrates to the satisfaction of the Department of Justice that those transfers will comply with any federal or state law applicable to the transportation and delivery of household pharmaceutical items. (c) A person may not revise policies and procedures approved by the Department of Justice under par. (b)1. (d) Any determination or action by the Department of Justice under par. (b) or (c) is not subject to judicial review.
-(3) Authorization by a political subdivision may operate or the governing body of a political subdivision may operate or the governing body of a political subdivision may grant written authorization for a person to quere sub.
-(4). (b) The applicable requirements under sub.
-(4). (c) The drug disposal program receives household pharmaceutical items only by means of delivery in person by a person that lawfully possesses the drug disposal program only within the boundaries of the political subdivision, except as provided under sub.
-(4). (b) The applicable requirements under sub.
-(5) are satisfied. (c) The drug disposal program receives household pharmaceutical items only by means of delivery in person by a person that lawfully possesses the household pharmaceutical item, unless the drug disposal program may oper
+2. If the drug disposal program will receive household - 2.
+If the drug disposal program will receive household pharmaceutical items in any manner other than the transfer of a household pharmaceutical item in person to the program by a person that lawfully possesses the household pharmaceutical item, the person demonstrates to the satisfaction of the Department of Justice that those transfers will comply with any federal or state law applicable to the transportation and delivery of household pharmaceutical items. - (c) A person may not revise policies and procedures approved by the Department of Justice under par. (b)1. unless the Department of Justice approves the revisions under par. (b)1. - (d) Any determination or action by the Department of Justice under par. (b) or (c) is not subject to judicial review. - (3) Authorization by a political subdivision to operate a drug disposal program.
+A political subdivision may operate or the governing body of a political subdivision may grant written authorization for a person to operate a drug disposal program only if all of the following apply: - (a) The political subdivision or the authorized person operates the drug disposal program only within the boundaries of the political subdivision, except as provided under sub.
+(4). - (b) The applicable requirements under sub.
+(5) are satisfied. - (c) The drug disposal program receives household pharmaceutical items only by means of delivery in person by a person that lawfully possesses the household pharmaceutical item, unless the drug disposal program is authorized under federal law to receive household pharmaceutical items by other means.